rmgibbo/wetfe/src/main/resources/static/docs/glossary.md

 : A character’s attempt to win a contest, or overcome a challenge using their charisma and courage.
 For example, a character may attempt to intimidate another being.
 The character would roll a WIL check, while their opponent would also roll a WIL check to test their mettle against the intimidation.
 Overrolls result in ℜ = 0.
 The character wins the contest if and only if their result is higher than their opponent’s.
 [TODO: Give one example of an Ғ:WIL challenge.]

 font
-: Vessels of untapped energy that can be found on equipment.
-Powerful beings may use part of their soul to innervate a font, thereby tapping into its energy and harnessing its effects.
+: Vessels of information that can be found within relics.
+Powerful beings may sacrifice quanta of their soul to innervate a font, and thus harness its power.

+haste, _hasten_
+: An incremental impact to momentum.
+This increases a combatant's likelihood of acting before others in the next round.

 healing, _heal_
 : The process of restoring damaged soul chips (Ⓢ in the damage deque) to the health deque.
 Healing affects the chips of the damage deque point-per-chip, from the top down, and according to their type.
 Affliction chips Ⓐ simply pop, whereas soul chips pop and queue into the health deque.